Let's go to know Martina Franca, a small town with an heritage yet to be discovered

 Other historic buildings, such as Palazzo Torricella, Palazzo Nardelli, Palazzo Barnaba, are in town along with a series of buildings, perhaps a little less famous but no less interesting.

 Martina Franca owes its name to San Martino, to whom a beautiful Baroque church which is also the cathedral, is dedicated.
-The façade, with its rich sculptures, does not go unnoticed.
+The facade, with its rich and wonderful sculptures, does not go unnoticed for sure.
 Inside, instead, there is a majestic altar in polychrome marble and the relics of Santa Comasia and Santa Martina.

 The church of Carmine also has a wonderful Baroque facade, imposing and elegant.
-On the other hand, the church of Sant'Antonio da Padova is more sober, located close to the homonymous square and Villa Garibaldi, a green oasis in the city center, perfect for finding some fresh during the hot summers of Puglia.
+On the other hand, the church of Sant'Antonio da Padova is more sober, located close to the homonymous square and Villa Garibaldi, a green oasis in the city centre perfect for finding some fresh during the hot summers of Apulia.

-Last but not least, the church of San Vito stands out from the others for its austere facade, but also because, with its seven centuries of age, it is probably the oldest in town.
+Last but not least, the church of San Vito stands out from the others for its austere facade, and with its seven centuries of age it is probably the oldest in town.

 The severe Apulia's landscape is in these expanses of giant olive trees, in these endless carpets of low vines, which stand upright by themselves.
 And there is no less charm, for those who know how to feel it, in this elementary landscape, than in the menhirs, dolmens, trulli.